Perpetue/perpetue/README.md

 ## Link to live site on GitHub Pages
 https://perpetue.github.io/portfolio-projects/index1.html
 ## Technologies Used
 {About the languages and tools I used to create this project.
-Assume that I know you probably used HTML ,CSS and MAKDOWN.}
+Assume that I know you probably used HTML ,CSS and Markdown.}
 ## Support and contact details
 {Let people know what to do if they run into any issues or have questions, ideas or concerns.
 Encourage them to contact me at E-mail:muperpety@gmail.com and Tel.Number:0786309745}
 ### License